Top-Rated Hard Shell Lunch Box Coolers for Daily Use

 Maximizing Performance

-• Place reusable ice packs next to perishable items.
+• Place reusable ice packs next to perishable foods.

-• Pre-chill your lunch box by putting it in the fridge the night before.
+• Pre-chill your lunchbox in the refrigerator the night before.

-• Pack frozen snacks like yogurt or fruit.
-They help keep everything cold as they thaw.
+• Include frozen snacks, such as yogurt or fruit.
+They will help keep food cool as they thaw.

-• Fill your cooler as much as possible.
-Less empty space means less warm air inside.
+• Fill the cooler as much as possible.
+The less empty space there is, the less warm air will enter.

-• Use a mix of block ice (which melts slowly) and cubed ice (which cools quickly).
+• Use a mixture of block ice (which melts slowly) and crushed ice (which cools quickly).

-• Keep your cooler in the shade or a cool spot.
-Sunlight makes ice melt faster.
+• Keep the cooler in a shady spot.
+Sunlight will accelerate ice melting.

-• Limit how often you open the cooler.
-Every time you open it, cold air escapes.
+• Minimize the number of times you open the cooler.
+Each time you open it, cold air escapes.

-You can also top off your cooler with extra ice after packing.
-If you notice melted ice water inside, keep it there to help insulate the remaining ice, but make sure your food stays dry.
+After packing your food, you can also add some ice to the cooler.
+If you find melted ice water inside, you can leave some to help keep the remaining ice cold, but make sure your food stays dry.

 Storage Advice